VirtoCommerce/vc-docs/platform/user-guide/docs/marketing/dynamic-associations-restapi.md

 To test the created rule, use REST API testing as follows:

-1. Let's say that according to the created rule you have 6 products to promote (products to diplay) as related products to 6 items (matching products).
+1. Let's say that according to the created rule you have 6 products to promote (products to display) as related products to 6 items (matching products).

     ![Number of matching products](media/products-to-match-total.png)